-4Kids, DFPS, and the Network Provider will:
+4Kids and the Network Provider will:

-- Schedule a service planning meeting or COS with the youth and other important adults. - Work together to coordinate the type of meeting with the Network Provider or DFPS staff.
+- Schedule a child service planning meeting or COS with the youth and other important adults. - Work together to coordinate the type of meeting with the Network Provider.

-FGDM Staff will document the meeting if it is a COS.
+Youth Achievement Specialist will document the meeting if it is a COS.

-DFPS Worker will document the meeting in IMPACT under Permanency Planning Meetings if it was a staffing.
+Permanency Specialist will document the meeting in IMPACT under Permanency Planning Meetings if it was a staffing.

-Upon discharge, DFPS Worker will work with the Network Provider and 4Kids to ensure the youth has received all personal records and documents including:
+Upon discharge, YAS will work with the Network Provider and 4Kids Permanency Specialist to ensure the youth has received all personal records and documents including: